JayaniSumudini/guestbook-frontend/README.md

 Change your environments/environment.ts file with apiUrl.

+For this project endpoint apiUrl is : https://cc9vqgsdzd.execute-api.ap-southeast-1.amazonaws.com/dev/api

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding